-First, contact the pharmacy that dispensed the medication to see if it was their error and was wrongly attributed to you.
-If it is a pharmacy error, the pharmacy will have to make a correction in their system and upload a record correction to the PDMP.
-If it is not an error, then it may be potential fraud – see what to do for fraud below.
+First, contact the pharmacy that dispensed the medication to see if the prescription was incorrectly attributed to you.
+If it is a pharmacy data error, the pharmacy will have to make a correction in their system and upload a record correction to the PDMP.
+If it is not an error, then it may be potential fraud – see what to do below.

 © 2014 Health Information Designs, LLC.
 All rights reserved.